 David Rumsey Map Collection.
 Excellent collection of online map images which may be reproduced and transmitted for non-commercial use.
 If you use the MapRank Search option, as you can zoom into your area of interest on the map, thumbnails of maps covering that area appear on the right-hand side.

 National Library of Scotland Map Library (NLS) has digitised a substantial number of maps, including many Ordnance Survey maps.
 The easiest way to find them is via the Marker Pin facility (click the map to move the pin to your area of interest ; maps that cover this area will appear on the right hand side ; the more you zoom in the more detailed these maps will become).
 Other ways to access the maps are via the Map Images page or see, for example, 1:2,500 County Series maps of England and Wales and 1:10,560 County Series maps of England and Wales.
-If you use the Georeferenced Maps option you can search for names on Ordnance Survey six-inch maps from around 1900, just use the 'Search OS six-inch 1888-1913 names' search box on the left hand side (it is in a slighter darker purple/grey box).
+GB1900/OS 1900.: if you use the Georeferenced Maps option you can search for names on Ordnance Survey six-inch maps from around 1900, just use the 'Search OS six-inch 1888-1913 names' search box on the left hand side (it is in a slighter darker purple/grey box), or create a dot map for name or go direct to the relevant map sheet.
 See also the OS Air Photo Mosaics (1944-1950).
 Great tips on using the site.
-Their Research Guides are really useful, their Projects page is interesting as is the NLS Data Foundry provides data openly and in re-useable formats.
+Their Research Guides are really useful, their Projects page is interesting as is the Maps and Spatial Data page providing data openly and in re-useable formats, including the GB1900 gazetteer.
 Interesting crowd-sourced transcription projects.

 SABRE.
 Information on British and Irish roads.
 Includes scans of old maps, including Ordnance Survey and Bartholomew mapping.